For grease to do its job effectively, it must be present, it must be clean, and it must be good quality. Recognize the importance of regular greasing.

 If care is not taken when cleaning the fittings before pumping grease in, the dirt sitting on top of the grease fitting will be pushed into the joint.
 The mix of grease and dirt can work on the metal surfaces as a rubbing compound would, causing premature wear of the metallic components.

 Dirt can also enter the grease joints around the pins and work its way between the pins and bushings.
 Some of the grease joints are sealed to prevent this contamination, while others are not.
 It is important to know which joints on your machines are more susceptible to contamination.
 These specific joints should be greased more often and with more grease than normal to flush the joint of these abrasive contaminants.

 Good quality Modern timber harvesting machinery is more productive and capable of more cycles per given time period than ever before, making it that much more important to use good quality grease.
 Since the very beginning, Tigercat has recommended lithium base grease with min.
 3% molybdenum disulfide on all pin joints.
 This type of grease is water resistant and will not break down under the extreme pressures that the pivots are subjected to in heavy-duty forestry applications.

 Most petroleum product companies offer good quality Lithium base greases that can be used on Tigercat machines, but some are better than others.
-To make your choice easy, Tigercat is now offering its own brand of lithium complex base grease with 3%+ molybdenum disulfide, specifically made for heavyduty forestry applications.
+To make your choice easy, Tigercat offers its own brand of lithium complex base grease with 3%+ molybdenum disulfide, specifically made for heavy-duty forestry applications.